iBz-04/Devseeker/WINDOWS_README.md

   - Run `xcopy /E projects\example projects\my-new-project` in the command line or `Copy-Item -Path "projects\example" -Destination "projects\my-new-project" -Recurse`
   - Or hold CTRL and drag the folder down to create a copy, then rename to fit your project
 - Fill in the `prompt` file in your new folder with your command
-- `gpt-engineer projects/my-new-project` or `poetry run gpt-engineer projects/my-new-project`
+- `devseeker projects/my-new-project` or `poetry run devseeker projects/my-new-project`
-  - (Note, `gpt-engineer --help` lets you see all available options.
+  - (Note, `devseeker --help` lets you see all available options.
 For example `--steps use_feedback` lets you improve/fix code in a project)

   NB: If you want to create a game you might want to install pygame `pip install pygame`